BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

    * - :ref:`(ahead of | behind) *vector* [by *scalar*]`
      - As above, except placing the object ahead of or behind the given position
    * - :ref:`beyond *vector* by *vector* [from *vector*]`
-     - Positions the object at coordinates given by the second vector, centered at the first vector and oriented along the line of sight from the ego
+     - Positions the object at coordinates given by the second vector, centered at the first vector and oriented along the line of sight from the third vector/ego
-   * - visible [from (*Point* | *OrientedPoint*)]
+   * - :ref:`visible [from (*Point* | *OrientedPoint*)]`
      - Positions the object uniformly at random in the visible region of the ego, or of the given Point/OrientedPoint if given

 .. list-table::